functionsandglory/functionsandglory.github.io/_posts/2022-11-06-nestjs-nx-serverless-setup.md

 *(You probably noticed the scary looking* `ignorePackages` *block.
 Basically, packages that are either native to Node.js or incompatible with Webpack should be ignored.
 This Github [issue](https://github.com/nestjs/nest/issues/1706) explains why these specific packages were ignored.)*

-Then in each respective project, we would have a `serverless.yml` file.
+Then in each respective project, we also introduce a `serverless.yml` file.

 #### serverless.yml Example
 ```yaml